AndrewHarrison/AIPO/README.md

 All figures from the paper are available in the Assets folder.

-The ontology itself is available in the AIPO.?? file.
+The ontology itself is available in the AIPO.ttl file in turtle (https://www.w3.org/TR/turtle/) format.

 If you have any queries, please contact Andrew.Harrison at student.uva.nl.